The faces of Georgia's Death Row

-Georgia executed its first Death Row inmate of 2017 — J.W.
-Ledford — on May 17.
+Georgia has executed Carlton Gary, known as the Columbus "Stocking Strangler" — the state's first execution of 2018.
 The state executed nine inmates in 2016, more than any other year since capital punishment was reinstated nationwide in 1976, but only one inmate -- J.W.
 Ledford -- in 2017.
 There are several others on Georgia’s Death Row who might see the last of their appeals rejected soon.

 Click on each photo below to learn more about the inmate pictured.
 After opening a photo, you may scroll backwards or forwards to see the next photo.